yuriysydor1991/companys-interview-task-4barch-images/README.md

 To find executable in the project build directory execute the `find` command:

 ```
-find . -name 'CppAppTemplate'
+find . -name 'barch-encoder'
 ```

-The `CppAppTemplate` is a default executable name.
+The `barch-encoder` is a default executable name.
 Replace it with your custom one if you change the name of the project in the root `CMakeLists.txt` file (the `PROJECT_NAME` and/or `PROJECT_BINARY_NAME` variable).

 ### Starting the generated executable